carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 Dublin is a city of bars and pubs (but not only).
 We have a list of bar suggestions (by our UCD Volunteers Ben and Chiara) on the etherpad dedicated to the discussion of [social activities at CarpentryCon](http://pad.software-carpentry.org/social_events).
 Please expand the list, if you have any additional recommendations.

-### C: Carpentries, CarpentryCon, Code of Conduct, Child Care, Coffee, and Catering
+### C: Carpentries, CarpentryCon, Code of Conduct, Child Care, Coffee, Catering

 #### The Carpentries
 <br><br>